Kirroughtree Visitor Centre

 You can also find toilets, shops and plenty of places to eat and drink in nearby Newton Stewart.

-From April and during the summer months, the centre is open from 10am to 5pm every day.
+From 1st April, the centre is open from 10am to 5pm daily.

 Bike hire and repairs